3000 robots, 0 humans – 7 interesting facts about Amazon’s logistics centers (+ locations)

 Your Amazon reimbursements, handled by us.
 New all-inclusive service.

-With the help of the latest technologies and well-trained personnel, the sophisticated Amazon logistics system manages the flood of deliveries and shipments.
-What started small quickly grew into massive Amazon fulfillment centers, where millions of products are now stored, packaged, and shipped.
+With the help of the latest technologies and well-trained staff, the sophisticated Amazon logistics manages to handle the flood of deliveries and shipments.
+What started small quickly grew into massive Amazon logistics centers, where millions of products are now stored, packaged, and shipped.

-The success of Amazon FBA also influences the fulfillment centers – half of the inventory in the centers comes from marketplace sellers who utilize this fulfillment service.
+The success of Amazon FBA also influences the logistics centers – half of the inventory in the centers belongs to marketplace sellers who utilize this fulfillment service.
 Despite all the expertise and automation, mistakes occur that every seller should monitor through smart services.

 Image credits in the order of the images: @ gohgah – stock.adobe.com / @ Negro Elkha – stock.adobe.com